Use variables

 Return values to original topics

 When a topic is redirected to and obtains a variable by asking a question or in some other way, the variable can be returned to the original topic.
 The variable becomes part of the original topic and can be used like any other variable.
-Information the bot obtains is thus available across topics, reducing the need for global variables.
+Information the copilot obtains is thus available across topics, reducing the need for global variables.

 Let's continue with the example from the previous section.
 We'll ask a new question in the Talk to Customer topic, and then return the answer to the Greeting topic.